Heavy Duty Diesel Damper

 When should the damper be replaced?

 Over time on a heavy duty engine, the recommended change interval for most motors is 500,000 miles or 15,000 hours of run time.
 Your OEM dampers silicone begins to revert from its original state to a solid.
 As this progresses, the silicone becomes thicker and the reaction time or shearing of the inertia ring decreases.
-The reduction of crankshaft damper performance diminishes its ability to absorb the different harmonics of the engine throughout its entire RPM operating range.
+The reduction of crankshaft damper performance diminishes with age.
+This degradation has an incredibly negative effect on the dampers ability to absorb the different harmonics of the engine throughout its entire RPM operating range.

 How can I tell when the engine damper requires replacement?